strang3nt/AdvancedAlgorithmsLab_21-22/Report/src/Prim.md

  - min lookup is constant
  - min extraction is $O(\log(n))$.

-From the numbers reported above ([Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.sortedset-1?redirectedfrom=MSDN&view=net-6.0)), `SortedSet` seems to be equivalent to a heap data structure, at least regarding time complexity.
+From the data reported above ([see Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/api/system.collections.generic.sortedset-1?redirectedfrom=MSDN&view=net-6.0)), `SortedSet` seems to be equivalent to a heap data structure, at least regarding time complexity.

-Complexity of the whole algorithm is $O (m \log(n))$:
+Complexity of the whole algorithm is then $O (m \log(n))$:

  - the main cycle has a complexity at most $O(m)$
  - removal of an element has cost $O(1)$